-This may only be done if the figure is within 10% of the existing value.
+This may be done only if the figure is within 10% of the existing value.

 To save set points at any time, use the SAVE key.
 This will transfer all new set point values into the EEPROM memory.
 The EEPROM retains all set points when power is removed from the control.